-* Justin Timberlake’s new album, “Man of the Woods,” is due out in February
+* Justin Timberlake’s new album, “Man of the Woods,” out now

-* Timberlake will be performing at the 2018 Super Bowl Halftime Show
+* Timberlake performed at the 2018 Super Bowl Halftime Show

 * Superstar singer has released four solo albums (plus three with NSYNC)

 But as the TRL shine began to decline, Timberlake was one of the few performers who managed to rise from their Disney days and develop into a true artist.
-A singer, songwriter, dancer (and occasional actor), Timberlake has become a bonafide star, with a hitlist of memorable songs, #1 records and enough swagger to headline stadiums full of fans — which is precisely what he’ll be doing come February, when he hits the stage for the 2018 Super Bowl Halftime Show.
+A singer, songwriter, dancer (and occasional actor), Timberlake has become a bonafide star, with a hitlist of memorable songs, #1 records and enough swagger to headline stadiums full of fans — which is precisely what he did when he hit the stage for the 2018 Super Bowl Halftime Show.

-As we wait for album number five to drop from JT, we thought we’d look back at his first four albums to see how they’ve held up after all these years.
+As we celebrate album number five from JT, we thought we’d look back at his first four albums to see how they’ve held up after all these years.
 Do you agree with our picks?

 4. The 20/20 Experience – Part 2 of 2

 Though the album is considered the second half or “companion piece” to Timberlake’s third studio album, “The 20/20 Experience,” Part 2 found its own merits as well, thanks to the surprising success of “Drink You Away .”
 Timberlake sang the country-tinged tune during a rapturous performance with Chris Stapleton at the Country Music Association Awards in 2015, which immediately propelled the song onto the iTunes charts.